Choosing the right Medicare plan is easier once you learn about the different types of coverage.

 Learn more about Medicare Part A and Part B here.

 Private Medicare insurance is a great way to lower your out-of-pocket costs and get additional health care benefits.
-In other words, Private Medicare Insurance helps provide additional coverage where Medicare Part A and Part B do not provide coverage.
+In other words, Private Medicare Insurance may help provide additional coverage where Medicare Part A and Part B do not provide coverage.

 Medigap plans, also known as Medicare Supplement plans, are purchased in addition to your Medicare Part A and Part B coverage.
 These plans may lower your out-of-pocket costs.
-Medigap plans will pay for your Medicare Part A deductible of $1,408 per hospital visit.
 Most Medigap plans will also pay for your out-of-pocket costs when visiting the doctor, or that 20% of costs that Medicare Part A and Part B Part B does not pay.
 Many Medigap plans also offer additional benefits, such as long term care, or coverage for emergency medical services when traveling overseas.
 In turn, Medigap plans have monthly premiums that must be paid for coverage.
 Learn more about Medigap plans here.

 Medicare Advantage plans offer the same benefits that Medicare Part A and Part B offers, and also provides additional coverage as well.
 This is why Medicare Advantage plans replace, instead of complement, Medicare Part A and Part B plans.
 Additional coverage varies depending on the insurer and the plan.
 For this reason, Medicare Advantage may feel similar to the HMO and PPO plans you may have previously had through an employer.
 Medicare Advantage plans may help to lower your out-of-pocket costs.
 Additionally, and unlike Medicare Part A and Part B, Medicare Advantage plans place a limit on your total out-of-pocket costs.
-The maximum out-of-pocket limit is set by law and is around $6,700 in 2021.
 However, many plans may have substantially lower limits.
 Learn more about Medicare Advantage plans here.

 Medicare Part D plans provide you with full prescription drug coverage.
-Medicare Part A and Part B only includes prescription drug coverage when hospitalized, and not at the pharmacy.
+Medicare Part A and Part B only includes prescription drug coverage when hospitalized.
+It does not cover prescription drugs obtained at the pharmacy or through the mail.
 For those who regularly take prescription medication, it is recommended to purchase a Medicare Part D plan.
 These plans can be purchased as a standalone plan -- to be used alongside Medicare Part A and Part B or with Medigap - or they can be included within a Medicare Advantage plan.
 Learn more about Medicare Part D plans here.